Submit a Notification of Extenuating Circumstances

 A student may self-certify in the following circumstances.

-- They contracted a short self-limiting illness up to seven calendar days before an:
+- They contracted a short self-limiting illness up to seven calendar days before any assessment deadline or event.

 - They must not have:

 - attempted the assessment, or

 - There is a sudden deterioration in a long-standing medical condition or disability.
 The student must already have Individual Requirements in place for it.

 - Access to specific laboratories is restricted due to illness.